Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Conclusion

 \section{Conclusion}

-In this work, we introduce \framework{}, a novel human evaluation framework that incorporates, edit-based labeling, error and quality evaluation, and dimensions of lexical, syntax and conceptual simplification.
-We demonstrate \framework{} benefits in granularity, accuracy, and consistency.
-We use \framework{} to collect a 13K edit annotation dataset on simplifications written by modern models as well as humans, and analyze the strengths and limitations of GPT-3.5, fine-tuned models, and human simplifications.
-Finally, we use \framework{} annotations to develop the first reference-less automatic metric for text simplification and demonstrate promising baselines for word-level quality estimation, showing productive avenues for future development of fine-grained human evaluation, automatic metric development and simplification error identification.
+In this work, we introduce \framework{}, a novel edit-based evaluation framework incorporating error and quality evaluation, and dimensions of lexical, syntax and conceptual simplification and demonstrate \framework{} benefits in granularity, accuracy, and consistency.
+We employ \framework{} to collect a 19K edit annotation dataset and analyze the strengths and limitations of fine-tuned models, prompted LLMs, and human simplifications.
+Finally, we use \framework{} annotations to develop a reference-free automatic metric for text simplification and demonstrate strong baselines for word-level quality estimation, showing promising avenues for the development of fine-grained human evaluation.